cysouw/diathesis/text/c06_prepositions.md

 ### Identifying governed prepositions {#sec:prepositions-identifying-governed-prepositions}

-The basic intuition behind governed prepositions is that there are prepositional phrases that appear to be strongly connected to the verb.
+The basic intuition behind ~~governed prepositions~~ (known as *Präpositionalobjekte* in the German grammatical tradition) is that there are prepositional phrases that appear to be strongly connected to the verb.
 This intuition is inspired by the fact that some verbs are accompanied by completely lexicalised prepositional phrase, like *erinnern an* 'to remind of' [@next a] or *vertrauen auf* 'to trust in' [@next b].
 There is no choice in which preposition has to occur with which verb (and only very few verbs have more than a single option).
 Besides the rigidity of these collocation, the strongly grammaticalised nature of such combinations is reinforced by the fact that such prepositions are semantically mostly empty.

 ::: ex
 - Ich erinnere dich an den Termin.